PrunaAI/pruna/docs/user_manual/target_modules.rst

 In this example, the output contains the first two attention modules (``model.layers.0.self_attn`` and ``model.layers.1.self_attn``) and the
 ``q_proj``, ``k_proj`` and ``o_proj`` layers inside them.

-Note that this will list *all* modules that match the patterns, some algorithms may only apply to the linear layers among those.
+Note that this will list *all* modules that match the patterns, although some algorithms may only apply to the linear layers among those.